Outlaw Rogue Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1

 There is one caveat to Echoing Reprimand, however, and that is the exact way the Animacharge effect works with Outlaw Rogue's Combo Point generation.
 Only your second, third or fourth Combo Point can become Animacharged.
 Since Outlaw has a very unpredictable Combo Point generation, with additional Sinister Strike hits, Broadside and Quick Draw generating additional Combo Points, hitting the exact amount of Combo Points you need might not be as simple as initially thought.
 More often than not, you will plan on casting a 7 Combo Point Between the Eyes after using Echoing Reprimand, but a streak of unfortunate Sinister Strike procs (or lack thereof) makes it impossible to hit exact number of Combo Points that you need.
 This is one of the major downsides with the Kyrian Covenant Class Ability, and ultimately leads to you just using Echoing Reprimand on cooldown and not playing around its secondary mechanic on purpose.

-Kyrian is still a powerful choice, and its Signature Ability in particular is very potent.
-Every 5 minutes, you can use Summon Steward to receive a Phial of Serenity.
+Despite these issues Kyrian is still a very powerful choice for single-target in particular, mostly thanks to its strong Soulbinds.
+Its Signature Ability is, very useful as well, as you can use Summon Steward to receive a Phial of Serenity.
 This Phial has 3 uses and is very similar in function to a Healthstone, but does not share a cooldown with it.
 It has its own separate 3-minute cooldown, and can be used multiple times over an encounter.
 This offers a large chunk of on-demand self healing which goes hand in hand with Outlaw Rogues strong survivability kit.

 Kyrian Outlaw Rogue Soulbinds

-The Kyrian Covenant has two very solid Soulbind choices, Pelagos and Kleia.
-Kleia's entire strength is linked to one of the final Soulbinds you can unlock with her, Pointed Courage.
+All three Kyrian Soulbinds are close to each other in performance.
+Most of Kleia's entire strength is linked to one of the final Soulbinds you can unlock with her, Pointed Courage.
 Until you do, Pelagos is the only worthwhile choice for Kyrian Aspirants.
-The third Soulbind Forgelite Prime Mikanikos has a similarly powerful final ability, Hammer of Genesis.
-This could potentially become very strong in Mythic+, but the short duration of the buff limits this Soulbind's power to situations that have somewhat frequent spawns of additional enemies or require chain-pulling in Mythic+ to maintain the buff.
+The third Soulbind Forgelite Prime Mikanikos has a similarly powerful ability, Hammer of Genesis.

-You should use this pathing and Conduit placement for Pelagos:
+You should use this pathing and Conduit placement for Mikanikos: